Subset-UCSD/Commit-Challenge-2025/actions.md

 # sam

-i have another pet cat. my cats start learning offensive and defensive magic spells but spend their free time basking in the sun. gerald is a mercenary hired by nick pretending to be me. gerald succeeds but dies afterwards by my cats and i reap the rewards.
+i have another pet cat. my cat count is now 3 and they quickly level up to become expert wizard cats. my wizard cats devise a spell to protect me from the plague. one of my cats is inclined to music and enchants a piano to play lofi in the town square, raising the players' spirits. everyone gives them a coin for their efforts.